queerness as a way of life

 The labels we assign to those people and the expectations of these relationships can impact our lives, affecting our well-being and how we see ourselves.

 Without fixed and manufactured expectations, we can have more freedom in our relationships and adjust expectations accordingly.
 For example, holding onto expectations for someone incapable of meeting them narrows the many other ways we might connect with them.

-Many feel we are failing when we evaluate our relationships against these expectations.
+Many feel they are failing when they evaluate our relationships against these expectations.